Helicopter landing site owners

 - The Applicant acknowledges and accepts that, in the event of making a landing at one of the said landing sites, neither Air Traffic Control/Flight Information Service facilities, nor Rescue and Fire Fighting Services, will be available.

-Here we provide a list of typical questions to assist owners with deciding how to set up their helipad or landing site.
+Here we provide a list of typical questions to ask when deciding how to set up their helipad or landing site.
 Helipaddy would be happy to speak to any existing or prospective site owner via phone or email to provide some guidance or insurance suggestions.

 - My hotel or business already operates a landing site.
 Should I charge fees and how much?